 Support your statement that you are moving on with body language.
-Look at your notes or turn to face a whiteboard, etc. By breaking eye contact momentarily you show that you are moving on.
-If you look out into the audience (especially with raised eyebrows) you may be sending a signal you are leaving an opening for more questions.
+Look at your notes or turn to face a whiteboard.
+By breaking eye contact momentarily you show that you are moving on.
+If you look out into the audience (especially with raised eyebrows), you may be sending a signal you are leaving an opening for more questions.

-Answering a single question comes in handy because it:
+Answering a single question comes in handy because of it:

 - Allows a meeting holder to address something they may not have thought about

 - Sends a message that you are listening to your audience

 - Communicates that you are still in control of the meeting but care about what attendees are thinking

 If the question being asked will be addressed later in the meeting, state, "That's a good question and one we will be addressing shortly."
 If the question being asked is off-topic and will not be addressed in the meeting, give a set of specific instructions for resolution.
-If you simply refuse to answer a question or pass judgment, "that's not the purpose of this meeting," you may end up sending the wrong message to your employees: management does not care.
+If you simply refuse to answer a question or pass judgment by saying, "that's not the purpose of this meeting," you may end up sending the wrong message to your employees: Management does not care.

 Another way to defer questions that will not be talked about in the meeting is to ask the person to meet with you (or another appropriate member of management) privately to discuss their concerns in more detail.
-You might even suggest (if appropriate) that the question is important enough to warrant consideration of being addressed in a separate meeting at a future time.
+You might even suggest that the question is important enough to warrant consideration of being addressed in a separate meeting at a future time.

 Deferring a question is helpful because: